munificent/craftinginterpreters/book/jumping-back-and-forth.md

 So you need to know not just the current statement, but, for function calls that haven't returned yet, you need to know the locations of the callsites.
-In other words, a callstack, though I don't think that word existed when Dijkstra wrote this.
+In other words, a call stack, though I don't think that term existed when Dijkstra wrote this.
 Groovy.

 He notes that loops make things harder.
 If you pause in the middle of a loop